-- Possibly the most famous flower paintings Van Gogh's Sunflowers, the Impressionists and flower gardens including this work by Claude Monet and into the twentieth century with this work by Georgia O'Keefe. - But the flower paintings of Mary Moser follow on from the tradition of Dutch flower painting...
+- Possibly the most famous flower paintings Van Gogh's Sunflowers, the Impressionists and flower gardens including this work by Claude Monet and into the twentieth century with this work by Georgia O'Keefe. - But the flower paintings of Mary Moser follow on from the tradition of Dutch flower painting.
+So let us have a closer look at that...

-A tulip, known as "the Viceroy" (viseroj), displayed in the 1637 Dutch catalogue Verzameling van een Meenigte Tulipaanen (1637, P. Cos).
+A tulip, known as "the Viceroy" (viseroij), displayed in the 1637 Dutch catalogue Verzameling van een Meenigte Tulipaanen (1637, P. Cos).